In this Review..

-American Express Blue Cash Preferred offers a $300 sign-up cash back bonus after you spend $1,000 on your new card in the first 3 months.
+American Express Blue Cash Preferred offers a $300 back in the form of a statement credit after you spend $1,000 in purchases on your new Card in your first 3 months of Card Membership. .
 This bonus can help cover the annual fee of $95.

 American Express Blue Cash Preferred offers 6% cash back on purchases at U.S. supermarkets, up to $6,000 in total purchases.
 This can be up to $360 cashback up to the $6,000 limit.
 Once that limit is hit, grocery purchases are 1%.

-American Express Blue Cash Preferred also offers a 3% cash back at all U.S gas stations.
-The gas cash back reward does not have a limit, so you can earn 3% on all gas purchases.
+American Express Blue Cash Preferred also offers a 3%cash back at all U.S gas stations.
+The gas cash back reward does not have a limit, so you can earn 1% on all gas purchases.